thimmeshasm/kubernetes-code/EKS-Cluster-1.md

   **KubeProxy** is a critical component of Kubernetes responsible for maintaining network rules on each node in the cluster.
 Here’s a detailed explanation of its purpose and function:

 ### Purpose of KubeProxy
-- **Network Proxy:** KubeProxy acts as a network proxy, ensuring that requests to Kubernetes services are properly routed to the appropriate pods[1](https://kodekloud.com/blog/kube-proxy/).
+- **Network Proxy:** KubeProxy acts as a network proxy,ensuring that requests to Kubernetes services are properly routed to the appropriate pods[1](https://kodekloud.com/blog/kube-proxy/).
 - **Load Balancer:** It performs load balancing for network traffic, distributing requests across multiple pods to ensure even load distribution and high availability[2](https://zesty.co/finops-glossary/kubernetes-kube-proxy/).
 - **Service Management:** KubeProxy monitors changes to service objects and their endpoints, translating these changes into actual network rules inside the node[1](https://kodekloud.com/blog/kube-proxy/).